 As described in the previous section, an observed decline in the Iffy Quotient could reflect the URL lists becoming stale.
-Figure 5 shows that the coverage increased substantially from 2016-2018, with a larger fraction of popular URLs coming from sites rated by NewsGuard or Media Bias/Fact Check.
+Figure 3 shows that the coverage increased substantially from 2016-2022, with a larger fraction of popular URLs coming from sites rated by NewsGuard or Media Bias/Fact Check.
 Note that NewsGuard started operations in 2018.
+In late 2021, there was a jump in the fraction of URLs from unrated sites on Facebook; this did not, however, lead to a decline in Facebook's Iffy Quotient, which actually increased during this period.
+The fraction of popular URLs on Twitter from unrated sites on Twitter grew substantially from mid-October 2022 to the end of the year, from 33% to more than 50%; Twitter's Iffy Quotient also rose during this period.